Blackfoot (band): Early years

 When the band failed to acquire a contract as a result of their relocation, Gibbs quit the band and Medlocke began playing rhythm guitar full-time.

 During the spring of 1971, Medlocke and Walker accepted an offer to join Lynyrd Skynyrd and Blackfoot ended for a time.
 Still in New Jersey, Charlie Hargrett played briefly in "No Name" a band formed around him.
-They rehearsed at Bondy's House nearby in Morristown and included New Jersey locals Steve Bondy on guitar, Bert Carey on bass and Andy Peebles on drums.
+They rehearsed at Steve Bondy's Family Home nearby in Morristown and included New Jersey locals Steve Bondy on guitar, Bert Carey on bass and Andy Peebles on drums.
 "No Name" played covers as well as original songs briefly in Budd Lake & Stanhope, New Jersey.

-There was a brief attempt to regroup during 1972, but Medlocke quit again and Walker joined the band Cross Country for a short period.
+There was a brief attempt to regroup as Blackfoot during 1972, but Medlocke bowed out again and Walker and Gibbs got together with others in a new band named Rainbow to do some demos in Atlanta.
+But when this didn't lead anywhere, Rainbow splintered and Walker relocated to New York to join the band Cross Country for a short period.
 Hargrett remained in the north, living in Hackettstown, New Jersey.

 During August 1972, Blackfoot's old friend and roadie, John Vassiliou, visited Hargrett with Reidsville, North Carolina bassist Leonard Stadler from the band Blackberry Hill.
 Hargrett decided to relocate to North Carolina and invited Medlocke, who had left Lynyrd Skynyrd by this time, to reform Blackfoot with Stadler on bass guitar and Spires returning as drummer.
 Danny Johnson (later with the bands Derringer and Steppenwolf), from a Louisiana group, Axis, was employed as second guitarist.
 But Medlocke soon decided to be both main vocalist and guitarist again, and so Johnson's tenure with the band was brief.

 During the summer of 1973, Stadler quit the band after a tumor was discovered on one of his lungs.
 It later dissolved, but Stadler decided to leave secular music to join a gospel group.
 He eventually became a Methodist minister.
 Greg T. Walker was invited to rejoin at this juncture.